Apple iPhone 3G – I love it!

-For little more than a year, I was using HTC S710, as my usage of emails grew after my company moved to Exchange Server the phone was feeling to be too small & slow – it was time for a new phone for me.
-After waiting for few months (iPhone got released in India around Aug ’08) and deciding between Sony Ericsson X1, Samsung Omnia & HTC Touch Pro, I went with the original and the popular Apple iPhone 3G.
-After the purchase of iPhone in Dec ’08, and playing around with the phone for few minutes wiped away all my doubts about iPhone.
+For little more than a year, I was using HTC S710, as my usage of emails grew after my company moved to Exchange Server the phone was felt to be too small & slow – it was time for a new phone for me.
+After waiting for a few months (iPhone got released in India around August 08) and deciding between Sony Ericsson X1, Samsung Omnia & HTC Touch Pro, I went with the original and the popular Apple iPhone 3G.
+After the purchase of the iPhone in Dec ’08, playing around with the phone for a few minutes wipe away all my doubts about iPhone.
 It is the best Smartphone out there in the market.
-It is going to take Symbian (OS that powers Nokia) & Windows Mobile (OS that powers HTC, Omnia and X1) few revisions before they can catch up with the ease of use and ergonomics of iPhone.
+It is going to take Symbian (OS that powers Nokia) & Windows Mobile (OS that powers HTC, Omnia and X1) a few revisions before they can catch up with the ease of use and ergonomics of the iPhone.

-Regarding the features of the phone, enough has been talked by reporters around the world.
-I would like to highlight few of my experiences.
+Regarding the features of the phone, enough has been talked about by reporters around the world.
+I would like to highlight a few of my experiences.

 |Battery life is decent, with 2 days of battery life for minimal usage, with Wi-Fi at default settings.
 One full day of battery life even on heavy browsing, Talk and Wi-Fi and Edge turned ON||No Contact’s (Address book) forward, a practical use-case missing.
 Should be easy for Apple to implement in a future software upgrade.|

-1. My company uses RADIUS certificates based authentication implemented at the Windows Server 2003 level for Wi-Fi security.
+- My company uses RADIUS certificates based authentication implemented at the Windows Server 2003 level for Wi-Fi security.
 Even on a Windows Mobile (better integration between Microsoft Products), you can’t connect that easily to these Wi-Fi access points.
 With iPhone it was seamless.
-It automatically detected that I had this authentication method, prompted for my Domain Credentials, downloaded & installed the certificate.
+It automatically detected that I had this authentication method, prompted for my Domain Credentials, and downloaded & installed the certificate.
 Everything worked flawlessly.
-Moreover with half-a-dozen Wi-Fi AP’s that I have configured across my office, house, relative’s houses where I frequent – the overall Wi-Fi experience has been outstanding.
-Even with-in my office just as I get out of Wi-Fi zone, it seamlessly moves to EDGE (Cellular network) and back.
+Moreover, with half-a-dozen Wi-Fi APs that I have configured across my office, house, and relative houses where I frequent – the overall Wi-Fi experience has been outstanding.
+Even within my office just as I get out of the Wi-Fi zone, it seamlessly moves to EDGE (Cellular network) and back.

-3. The Exchange Server integration through ActiveSync is outstanding.
-Next, to having Outlook 2007 client this is the best client software for Exchange server – period!.
+The Exchange Server integration through ActiveSync is outstanding.
+Next, to have Outlook 2007 client this is the best client software for Exchange server – period!
 It is so good that nowadays I hardly bring home my laptop to work on emails.

-4. The firmware upgrade process through iTunes software is extremely easy.
-I have my reservations in general about iTunes software, but the updates to the phone through this has been implemented very well.
-Other OEM’s should learn to mimic this.
+The firmware upgrade process through iTunes software is extremely easy.
+I have my reservations in general about iTunes software, but the updates to the phone through this have been implemented very well.
+Other OEMs should learn to mimic this.

 Blank screen bug